jamesericdavidson/jamesdavidson.xyz/content/projects.md

 ### Framework

-I decided to use the Hugo framework for three reasons.
-To abstract away the design process, simplify content creation, and adopt a mature platform with good documentation.
+I decided to use the Hugo framework for three reasons:

+- To abstract away the design process
+- Simplify content creation
+- Adopt a mature platform (with good documentation)

 A content management system such as WordPress is feature-rich, but complex.
 I don't need a graphical user interface or WYSIWYG editor, only a theme.
 The fewer dependencies and less code complexity, the better.